baljit92/skull-detector/README.md

 Bounding box | The coordinates of the box (top-left coordinates, bottom right coordinates, width, height) Image class | The clss to which the image belongs

-Non-Maximum Suppression support has been added to combine multiple bounding boxes for an image.
+Non-Maximal Suppression support has been added to combine multiple bounding boxes for an image.
 This helps in suppressing all the image information and displaying only the essential bounding boxes.
 This is helpful when multiple users draw bounding boxes on one image.

 Whenever the user wants to view/download the training images; we make use of the coordinates present in the .csv to draw the bounding box on the fly.